BenetManzanaresSalor/TextRe-Identification/README.md

 * **Pretreated_Data.json**: If `save_pretreatment` is true, this file is created for saving the pretreated background knowledge and protected documents, sometimes referred as training and evaluation data, respectively.
 Leveraged if `load_saved_pretreatment` is true.
 * **Pretrained_Model.pt**: If `save_additional_pretraining` is true, this file is created for saving the additionally pretrained language model.
 Leveraged if `load_saved_pretraining` is true.
 * **TRI_Pipeline**: If `save_finetuning` is true, this folder is created for saving the .
 Leveraged if `load_saved_finetuning` is true.
 * **Results.csv**: After each epoch of finetuning, the Text Re-Identification Risk (TRIR) resulting from each anonymization method will be evaluated.
 These results are stored (always appending, not overwriting) in a CSV file named `Results.csv`.
-This file contains the epoch time, epoch number, the TRIR for each anonymization method and the average TRIR. for example, if using the dataframe exemplified in the `data_file_path` configuration description, TRIR results will correspond to Method1 and Method2:
+This file contains the epoch time, epoch number, the TRIR for each anonymization method and the average TRIR. for instance, if using the dataframe exemplified in the `data_file_path` configuration description, TRIR results will correspond to Method1 and Method2:
   | Time                | Epoch | Method1 | Method2 | Average |
   | ------------------- | ----- | ------- | ------- | ------- |
   | 01/08/2024 08:50:04 | 1     | 74      | 36      | 55      |